Julie Andrews Fast Facts

 Is a children's book author.

-Nominated for three Academy Awards and has won once.
+Nominated for three Academy Awards and won one.

-Nominated for five Grammy Awards and has won twice.
-Also, has won a Lifetime Achievement Grammy Award.
+Nominated for five Grammy Awards and won two.
+Also received a Lifetime Achievement Award.

 Nominated for three Tony Awards.